liaoweiduo/continual-learning-baselines/rebuttal.md

     | LwF*      | 37.84 | 44.01 | 44.75 |
     | EWC*      | 30.76 | 34.18 | 36.20 |

-    - where Hn_1 denotes Hn after finish the first continual task.
+    - where Hn_1 denotes Hn after finishing the first continual task.
 We deepcopy the feature extractor and train a new classifier for each compositional testing task.
     - A rough observation: [pending for discussion]
-- [想一个场景。医院里，[应该不用再举例了吧, 他说if not再举例]]

 Q4: Short and superficial discussion of limitations of this work

-- We are very sorry that due to page limit we do not discuss more on our limitation.
+- We are very sorry that due to the page limit, we do not discuss more on our limitations.
 - Here we discuss more on one limitation: our candidate concepts were quite visual and disentangled.
 Note that, we want to achieve **balance** and **flexible** combinations of concepts.
 That is, the number of instances for different combinations of concepts can be similar (no long-tailed combinations) and we can combine any pair of concepts together.
 However, some concepts like motion and human mood can only be combined with the human concept (maybe it is better to explain as ``attribute'' in this work).
 This limits the flexibility and limits the number of re-combinations in the systematicity test since it is difficult to find various kinds of moods on other animals (maybe cats can :p ).

 Q5: Relation To Prior Work

-- I am not sure if I capture your question correctly, if your ``Prior Work'' refers to those benchmarking works since our main contributions are the benchmarks and the corresponding evaluation protocol.
-We mentioned in Sec 2 (Related Works) that some vision benchmarks evaluates compositionality (including works in the CL field) and we pointed out that some benchmarks are toy and evaluate only systematicity.
-Thus, we provided the diagnosing benchmark (CGQA) and real-world benchmark (COBJ), and evaluated three aspects of compsoitionality (sys, pro, sub).
+- I am not sure if I capture your question correctly if your ``Prior Work'' refers to those benchmarking works since our main contributions are the benchmarks and the corresponding evaluation protocol.
+We mentioned in Sec 2 (Related Works) that some vision benchmarks evaluate compositionality (including works in the CL field) and we pointed out that some benchmarks are toy and evaluate only systematicity.
+Thus, we provided the diagnosing benchmark (CGQA) and real-world benchmark (COBJ), and evaluated three aspects of compositionality (sys, pro, sub).
-- As for other comparison, unfortunately due to page limit, we did not include the detail discussion in our main paper.
+- As for other comparisons, unfortunately, due to the page limit, we did not include a detailed discussion in our main paper.
 However, we clearly understand that they are important and will include them in the camera-ready version.
-    - Additionally as for the relationship with CZSL, we illustrated the difference in Figure 1 and Remark 3.2.
+    - Additionally, as for the relationship with CZSL, we illustrated the difference in Figure 1 and Remark 3.2.
-    - As for the relationship with forgetting, we investigated empirically by a case study in Sec 6 [line 276-304] and also provided detail experiments in Appendix E.4.
+    - As for the relationship with forgetting, we investigated empirically by a case study in Sec 6 [line 276-304] and also provided detailed experiments in Appendix E.4.

 Q6: CGQA disentangled concept feature  (Sec 3)